Arlene Dickinson

-Arlene Dickinson (born October 8, 1956) is a South African Canadian businesswoman, investor, author, and television personality.
+Arlene Dickinson (born October 8, 1956) is a South African and Canadian businesswoman, investor, author, and television personality.
 She is the general partner of District Ventures Capital and CEO of Venturepark.
 Dickinson joined the cast of the CBC business reality show Dragons' Den during its second season in 2007 and departed in the ninth season in 2015.
 She then returned to continue with the Dragons for the 12th season in 2017.
 She was selected to perform on the series after she won numerous awards, including Calgary Business Owner of the Year, PROFIT magazine's Top 100 Women Business Owners, the Pinnacle Award for Entrepreneurial Excellence, Top 25 Canadian Immigrant Awards and Canada's Most Powerful Women Top 100.
 The show describes her as a self-made multi-millionaire.

 Personal life

 Born in Germiston, Union of South Africa, and raised in Canada, Dickinson graduated from high school in Calgary, Alberta.
 She married at age 19 and had four children.
 She divorced at 31.
-She has seven grandchildren.

 Politically, Dickinson identifies as non-partisan.
 When her former Dragons' Den co-star Kevin O'Leary entered the leadership race for the Conservative Party of Canada, she responded by saying that he "has this notion that greed is good."
 Afterwards, she criticized O'Leary for confusing the national debt with the deficit.